 Southport Ash Street came into being when the line was extended westwards to the WLR’s permanent terminus at Southport Central which was first used on 5 September 1882.
 Ash Street’s origins went back a little further.
 There had been a temporary WLR terminus at Southport Windsor Road which opened in 1878.

 Windsor Road was just to the west of Ash Street.
 So that the line could be extended to Central it had to be remodelled, but passenger train services still had to operate.
 The solution was to alter the original station by orientating it towards the Ash Street bridge (which became known locally as the St Lukes Road Bridge), which had opened in 1880.
 The entrance to the remodelled station was from Ash Street, not from Windsor Road.
-The ‘new’ Ash Street station came into use on 18 July 1882.
-Regular through services began on 16 September 1882.
+The ‘new’ Ash Street station came into use in late July 1882.
+Regular through services began on 16 September 1882 and from that date the name Ash Street was applied to the station.

 Ash Street station had two platforms, but three lines ran through it.
 The centre road was used by trains that did not call at the station.
 It had a booking office on Ash Street, and steps led down to the Southport Central direction ‘up’ platform; a footbridge gave access to the Preston platform.
 Simple waiting facilities were provided on both platforms.